Encouraging and supporting physical activity in our community

 Physical activity releases the “feel good” chemicals (endorphins) into the body, making you feel better.

-Community and Public Health actively promotes the Five Ways for Wellbeing.
+Te Mana Ora | Community and Public Health actively promotes the Five Ways for Wellbeing.

 Community and Public Health contributes to the Equally Well Project.
 This project aims to reduce physical health disparities between people who experience mental health and addiction problems and people who don’t.

-Staff at the Christchurch office of Community and Public Health work with people in disadvantaged areas and run the BuyCycles pilot project in partnership with the Community Focus Trust.
+Staff at the Christchurch office of Te Mana Ora | Community and Public Health work with people in disadvantaged areas and run the BuyCycles pilot project in partnership with the Community Focus Trust.

 Contributing to physical activity in the community

-Community and Public Health is a member of Active Canterbury which lists local groups, clubs or classes for activities and gives information about parks, tracks and facilities.
+Te Mana Ora | Community and Public Health is a member of Active Canterbury which lists local groups, clubs or classes for activities and gives information about parks, tracks and facilities.
 We support this network in its work to:

-- supply activity providers and health professionals with the tools and information needed to help people get more active, more often.
+- supply activity providers and health professionals with the tools and information needed to help people get more active, more often;

 - provide education programmes that meet the needs of local community physical activity providers and the wider fitness industry.

-Community and Public Health also supports workplaces to improve staff wellbeing by increasing their physical activity.
+Te Mana Ora | Community and Public Health also supports workplaces to improve staff wellbeing by increasing their physical activity.

 We also work to ensure our urban areas are designed to encourage physical activity collaboratively with key stakeholders across the region.
 This includes green spaces, recreational parks and walking trails, and making forms of active transport easier more accessible (such as public transport, walking and cycling).
 This is achieved by contributing to local and regional planning strategies and initiatives.